sudo-kraken/docs/docs/index.md

 # Welcome to JH Docs

-I started my home labbing journey a few years ago and thought I should probably document some of my implementations....so here we are!
+I started my home labbing journey a few years ago and my enterprise career over a decade ago, so I thought it would be good to document some of my implementations....so here we are!

 ## Check My Tutorials:
 - [:material-google-cloud: Google Cloud Platform - Free Forever VM Setup & Configuration Using Terraform :material-terraform:](gcp-free-forever.md)